jyyulab/NetBID/docs/docs/advanced_analysis/advanced_analysis.md

 ![heatmap_demo1](heatmap_demo1.png)

-- Draw the activity value for top DA drivers, here, the `use_genes` must be the `originalID_label` but user could to display label in the `gene_label` column.
+- Draw the heatmap using activity value of top DA drivers.
+Here, the `use_genes` must be the `originalID_label`.
+But user can also use the label in the `gene_label` column for display.
-In this demo, the original label is also gene symbol, but in some cases the original label maybe the ensemble_gene_id, the originalID will be different and user could choose to display the gene symbol in `gene_label` (set by `use_gene_label`).
+In the demo, the original label is gene symbol.
+But in some cases, the original label can be the ensemble_gene_id, then the originalID will be different.
+In this case, user can choose the gene symbol in `gene_label` (set by `use_gene_label`) for display.

 ```R
 draw.heatmap(mat=ac_mat,use_genes=driver_list,use_gene_label=ms_tab[driver_list,'gene_label'],